Updated: Jun 27

 "Mountain Phase of Ranger School."
 Wikipedia.
 Last edited 5 January 2022.
 Web.

 Florida phase was a different story.
 Again, the Ranger Instructors shadowed along as we conducted our missions, we were watched and graded as we conducted each daily mission.
-This time, I was put in a position where I could not fake it well enough anymore.
-I was told I was to be the Platoon Leader and my mission was to conduct a high-level raid.
-Believe me when I say I felt completely lost.
-My head was completely spun that day, I felt lost in my land navigation, I felt lost in my situational awareness, I felt lost in my ability to lead.
-A raid happened that night, but I do not know how.
-It was at the hands of my confident and knowledgeable teammates that it happened that night, not at all thanks to me.
-Though the raid was conducted successfully, my Ranger Instructor could see that I was not fit to lead that day.
+This time, I was put in a position that would truly challenge me.
+I was assigned to be the Platoon Leader and my mission was to conduct a high-level raid.
+Believe me when I say I felt overwhelmed.
+My head was completely spun that day, I felt lost and stumbled my way through the day.
+A raid did happen that night, but I do not know how.
+Though the raid was conducted successfully, my Ranger Instructor could see that I was complete in my ability to lead that day.
 I leaned way too hard on subordinate leaders to make decisions for the platoon and did not look confident as a leader.
 I was issued a ‘No Go' and did not get another look during this phase.
 After the long and grueling field problem, I watched as my original class loaded a buss from Camp Rudder and went on to graduate and recieve their Ranger tab.
 That was it, I had completed the whole school, the only thing between me, the tab, and the bus ride home, was my performance.
 Watching that graduating bus drive off and leave me behind was one of the hardest things I had ever endured.
 I wasn’t alone.
 A platoon of ‘recycles’ always await a new phase to insert into after each cycle.
 While approximately 40% of people who get sent to Ranger School pass, a much smaller chunk of that mix makes it through the entire school without recycling.
 I once heard a Ranger Instructor tell us that only 14% of the initial body makes it straight through.
 Not entirely sure if that is an accurate metric, but after my experience, I believe it.

 Recycling Into the Next Florida Phase